Quick start

 "fire emoji" → 🔥 "clapping hands emoji" → 👏 "rocket emoji" → 🚀 "face with tears of joy emoji" → 😂 "thinking face emoji" → 🤔 "heart emoji" → ❤️ The phrase table is the full Unicode CLDR emoji set (~1,900 entries) plus common natural-speech aliases ("crying laughing" → 😂, "flame" → 🔥).
 Longer phrases are tried first, so "face with tears of joy emoji" matches before "tears of joy emoji" would.

-Legal mode
+Dictation mode

 Sentence enders